Lucha Libre (comics): Merchandise

-There is also a line of Lucha Libre art toys manufactured by Muttpop and featuring vinyl representations of characters from the series.
-The toy line is notable for being made available before the first issues of Lucha Libre were published.
-Muttpop produced toys of four of the Lucha Libre characters, Tequila, El Panda, Red Demon and Dr. Destruction.
+There is also a line of wrestling art toys manufactured by Muttpop and featuring vinyl representations of characters from the series.
+The toy line is notable for being made available before the first issues of wrestling were published.
+Muttpop produced toys of four of the Mexico's professional wrestling characters, Tequila, El Panda, Red Demon and Dr. Destruction.
 Various Repaints of the original toys have been made including several designs by Frank Kozik.